PORPOISE-Network/oracle-v1/README.md

 There are two event types in the PORPOISE Network oracle:

-1. `Registration`: emits a log of a new survey root, who registered it, its response deadline (in UTC miliseconds), and the block timestamp when the survey was registered.
+1. `Registration`: emits a log of a new survey root, who registered it, its response deadline (in UTC milliseconds), and the block timestamp when the survey was registered.
 2. `Resolution`: emits a log of a survey root, who recorded it, the outcome string, and the block timestamp of when the result was recorded.